 Setting Up An FTPS Server Behind A Firewall or NAT For PASV Mode Data Transfers

 It’s never easy to set up an FTP server the moment firewalls get involved.
-But it gets even more difficult once you start using the secure version of FTP, known as FTPS.
-In this post, we’ll talk about the problem you’ll usually encounter when your FTPS server is behind a firewall and your client is attempting to perform a file transfer using passive mode or PASV.
+But it gets even more complicated once you start using the secure version of FTP, known as FTPS.
+In this post, we’ll talk about the problem you’ll usually encounter when your FTPS server is behind a firewall and your client attempts to perform a file transfer using passive mode or PASV.

 Let me explain.

 When an FTP/S client wants to conduct a data transfer using Passive Mode, it issues the PASV command.
-Upon receiving that command, the FTP/S server responds with the server’s IP address and the port number on which it wants the client to connect to.
+Upon receiving that command, the FTP/S server responds with the server’s IP address and the port number to which it wants the client to connect.

 Note: The passive port number calculates to: (192 x 256) + 25 = 49177